JLBrigham/CV/README.md

 I have built personable client relationships both as a property manager and whilst working face-to-face with clients at the bed and breakfast I ran for two summers.
 There I built a collection of great ratings and reviews.
 Working as part of an operations team, I learnt that to be successful it is vital to get colleagues from other teams and departments on board with your ideas, plans and processes.
 I became a vauled member of the operations team at Crystal Ski, through **engaging with my colleagues** and taking time to understand their needs.
 To further advance my **written communication skills**, as well as improve my self-evaluation, I have started a blog to record my journey as a software developer, take a look [here](https://joannabrigham.medium.com/).

 A lot of time was spent pair programming or working on group projects whilst studying at Makers.
 I was a strong advocate for having an emotional check-in at the start of all our stand-ups and retros.
-Communicating how everyone in the team was doing meant we were able to establish good working realtionships faster promoting more **effective team work** and a happier team.
+Communicating how everyone in the team was feeling meant we were able to establish better, more meaningful team relations promoting more **effective team work** and a happier team.